 That said, there are a few things that strike me as new in this recent wave of nativism.
 One is the political centrality to nativism to the successful candidate in the presidential race.
-Donald Trump's use of nativism during the 2016 presidential race am aware of.
+Donald Trump's use of nativism during the 2016 presidential race was the most intense and virulent of any US presidential candidate that I am aware of.
 In many ways, alongside promises to renegotiate trade deals, promises to curtail immigration in order to protect the nation were in many ways the centerpiece of his appeal to American voters.
 Trump used rhetoric associated with wartime while targeting a group- Muslims-with which the United States is not at war.
-He also explicitly targeted refugees, who are most among the most highly screened and South Asian immigrants on the entrants in the United States, and historically, those the United States has been most likely to welcome, especially during the Cold War, when many anti-communist refugees sought entry.
+He also explicitly targeted refugees, who are most among the most highly screened entrants in the United States, and historically, those the United States has been most likely to welcome, especially during the Cold War, when many anti-communist refugees sought entry.

 Finally, Trump's executive order violated many US immigration laws, including laws prohibiting discrimination in the issuing of visas that date back to the 1960s.
-While the Muslim ban-both the current and previous versionsupdates many common themes in the history of nativism, it is the most racist and religiously biased use of presidential power in the history of US immigration policy that I am aware of, involving the use of executive power to shut out groups of people on the basis of their origin in majority-Muslim countries.
+While the Muslim ban-both the current and previous versionsundates many common themes in the history of nativism, it is the most racist and religiously biased use of presidential power in the history of US immigration policy that I am aware of, involving the use of executive power to shut out groups of people on the basis of their origin in majority-Muslim countries.